nikerla/vc-content/pages/glossary/ecommerce-platforms.md

         </div>
     </div>
     <div class="text">
         <p>Tap another button, and you are editing the product listing, adding a description and uploading an image that can be easily zoomed.
-With such a flexible and robust platform as Squarespace, you can create an online store for any niche you would like with the right amount of tools needed!</p>
+With such a flexible and robust platform as <a href="https://www.squarespace.com/" rel="nofollow">Squarespace</a>, you can create an online store for any niche you would like with the right amount of tools needed!</p>
     </div>
     <h2>Weebly</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            Another popular and reliable platform that allows you to build a customized store with drag-and-drop.
+            Another popular and reliable <a href="https://www.weebly.com/" rel="nofollow">platform</a> that allows you to build a customized store with drag-and-drop.
 The rich amount of templates are always making sure that you are doing the right website regarding UI.
 You can also easily manage your content with unique blogging features that help you in promoting your product on the market.
 Once you add the products to your website, the platform will automatically create a “Store” button in the Navigation tab.
         </div>
         <div class="col __col-30">
             <img alt="Top Ecommerce Platforms - Weebly" src="assets/images/weebly.jpg" />